PREVIOUS: Criticism (#1)

-When we are dealing with actual criticism (not just when feeling judged, nor when our essence is being attacked, but rather just a comment about our ideas or actions), we need to understand what we’re hearing.
+When we are dealing with actual criticism we need to understand what we’re hearing : not just when feeling judged, nor when our essence is being attacked, even just a comment about / disagreement with our ideas or actions.

 Is it legitimate vs. negative ‘feedback’?
 Are the comments constructive or destructive?

 • Hurtful criticism?
-This is most likely a form of thoughtlessness, not consciously meant to injure, but can nevertheless be insulting & insensitive.
-It’s usually ‘perpetrated’ by garden-variety narcissists who are simply expressing their point of view, as if it’s a given that others will see the world in the same way. (“That’s a stupid thing to say” // “I can’t believe you didn’t know that”…..).
+This is most likely a form of thoughtlessness, not consciously meant to injure, but can nevertheless be insulting or just insensitive.
+It’s usually ‘perpetrated’ by garden-variety narcissists who are simply expressing their point of view, as if it’s a given that others will see the world the same way. (“That’s a stupid thing to say” // “I can’t believe you didn’t know that”…..).

-They’re generally unaware of their effect on other people’s emotions & sensitivities, since only their own feelings & ideas are real to them
+They’re generally unaware of their effect on the listner’s emotions & sensitivities, since only their own feelings & ideas are real to them

 While anyone is capable of this kind of attack – occasionally, & under great stress – here we’re talking about people who use this style as their main way of communicating about anything they don’t like or don’t approve of.